 Hamilton is a major port city in Ontario, Canada.
 Hamilton is known for the Royal Botanical Gardens and the Canadian Football Hall of Fame.
-It's also a popular site for film and TV production and it's quickly gaining a reputation for its thriving art scene.
-In 2015, Hamilton has an estimated population of 520,000 in the city proper, which makes it the 10th largest city in Canada.
+It's also a popular site for film and TV production, and it's quickly gaining a reputation for its thriving art scene.
+In 2015, Hamilton had an estimated population of 520,000 in the city proper, which makes it the 10th largest city in Canada.

 Hamilton proper has a population density of 465 people per square mile (1,205/square mile).
 The urban area has 670,000 residents while the larger metropolitan area has a population of 721,000, which ranks 9th in the country.
+The city of Hamilton covers a total surface area of 1,138.11 square kilometers (439.43 square miles).

 The 2006 census found that over 20% of people in Hamilton were born outside of Canada, which is the third-highest foreign-born proportion in the country after Toronto (49%) and Vancouver (39%).
 Between the 2001 and 2006 census, the foreign-born population of the city grew by almost 8%.
 Half of the new immigrants who arrived in Hamilton were born in the Middle East and Asia, while 23% were from Europe.